-ONE CLASS ABSENCE PER SEMESTER IS ALLOWED WITHOUT PENALTY.
-Two tardies will constitute an absence.
-If there is a true emergency and you cannot attend class, it is necessary to phone your instructor and notify her by voice mail or text message on the same day of the absence, or as early as possible.
-Should you find it necessary to miss class, you are responsible for all assignments and material covered during your absence.
-All Canvas assignments should be turned in on time and will not be accepted otherwise.
-You will have seven days from the date of the absence to make up all missed MAERB competencies.
-Absences on class/lab days will result in a zero for all seated assignments/quizzes except in cases of extenuating circumstances with written documentation.
-Students will be issued citations for absences or tardies.
-Any violation of this attendance policy may result in an immediate action plan with a final warning being issued.
+- One (1) class absence per semester will be allowed without penalty. - Two tardies will constitute one (1) absence. - If there is a true emergency and you cannot attend class, it is required to email your instructor and notify them of your absence as early as possible on the same day of the absence. - Should you find it necessary to miss class, you are responsible for all assignments and material covered during your absence.
+All Canvas assignments should be turned in on time according to the due date. - You will have seven (7) days from the date of the absence to make up all missed MAERB competencies. - Absences on class/lab days will result in a zero for all seated assignments/quizzes except in cases of extenuating circumstances with written documentation.
+The instructor will send your documentation to the Medical Assisting Program Director for review.
+A final decision regarding your missed seated assignments/quizzes will be made within 48 hours of request.
+You will have 24 hours to submit the missed assignment if approved. - Students will be issued citations for absences or tardies.